Konstantinos2421/OS_Programming_Project/README.md

 The project has 3 parts:
 - Shell scripting in bash shell
 - Function integral calculation using Linux processes
-- Processes time scheduler for Linux
+- Processes time scheduler for Linux systems
 ___
 ### Shell Scripting
 The **logparsher.sh** file contains bash code for the management of **access.log** file, which is a Linux system file.
 Each of its records may have one of the following formats: